JarbasHiveMind/HiveMind-community-docs/docs/04_protocol.md

 The `BROADCAST` message plays a crucial role in multi-hop communication, flowing **from a master to its associated slaves**.
 It serves as a means to disseminate a message to all slaves connected to a particular master, effectively "sending the message down" the authority chain.
 Through the use of broadcast messages, information or commands can be efficiently transmitted throughout the hive, facilitating widespread collaboration.

+A Mind may decide to broadcast a message at any time

 ![](https://raw.githubusercontent.com/JarbasHiveMind/HiveMind-core/dev/resources/broadcast.gif)

-A Mind may decide to broadcast a message at any time
+A broadcast message may also contain a `"target_side_id"`

+When a slave receives a broadcast message it will check if it's own `"side_id"` matches the `"target_side_id"`, and if it does, the BUS message is injected into the slave internal bus

+This allows for example a Mind to make all the satellites in `site_id: "kitchen"` speak a message out loud

 ### Escalate Message